 - In the 'Skills' section, put the technical skills appropriate to journalism at the top

-- If you have passed NCTJ exams or have shorthand, say so
+- If you are studying NCTJ exams or have shorthand include this in your skills

 - Say your course is accredited by the relevant body